6boris/awesome-golang-algorithm/README.md

   <h3 align="center">Awesome Golang Algorithm</h3>

   <p align="center">
-    Solutions of algorithm problems on some platforms LeetCode`, `剑指Offer`.
+    Solutions of algorithm problems on some platforms LeetCode`, `Sword Finger Offer`.
     <br />
     <a href="https://a.gin.sh"><strong>Explore the docs »</strong></a>
     <br />